GCourtney27/Insight-Engine/README.md

 **JSON File IO**
 * Save and load your scenes.
 In the background, JSON is being used to store all Game Objects and their corresponding components

+*Note: Insight is has received deferred DirectX12 PBR rendering, mono C# scripting, scene graph, advanced post-processing, and events in the dev branch of this repository

 *This software falls under the MIT license